-Of course, plotting only one elongation is not sufficient to figure out the orbit of Mercury-you need to plot many elongations.
-In today's lab exercise, you will plot thirteen greatest elongations of Mercury, and trace-out its orbit.
+elongations of Mercury, and trace-out its orbit.
 There are a lot of angles in this lab, so you need to get comfortable with using a protractor.
 Your TA will help you figure this out.
 But the most critical aspect is to not confuse eastern and western elongations.
 Look at Figure 5.5 again.
 What kind of elongation is this?
 Well, as seen from the Earth, Mercury is to the left of the Sun.
-As described earlier, if Mercury is to the left of the Sun, it is an eastern elongation.
+As described earlier (in the square brackets at the end of subsection 5.1.1), if Mercury is to the left of the Sun, it is an eastern elongation.